 You Can Tell the Gender by Your Stomach

-I always heard that if you carry low, it means you’re having a boy.
-More than enough moms told me that there is no truth in this!
-In fact, there is no scientific evidence that links the way you carry to the gender of your baby.
-The only way to truly know what you are having is to find out the gender with your doctor, or wait until the baby is born (if you have that kind of patience!).
+I always heard old wives’ tales that if you carry low, it means you’re having a boy.
+More than enough, moms told me that there is no truth in this!
+There is no scientific evidence that links the way you carry to the gender of your baby.
+The only way to honestly know what you are having is to find out the gender with your doctor, or wait until the baby is born (if you have that kind of patience!).
 This is among the most circulated pregnancy myths!

 You Can’t Wear Heels